SandySChuang/School_District_Analysis/README.md

 ##  Challenge Findings
 1. There are 461 Thomas High School ninth-graders whose math and reading scores were removed.
 This group is about 1% of the total students in the district.
 2. District Summary did not change much.
-    - The Average Math Score decreased by 0.1, now 78.9.
+    - The Average Math Score decreased by 0.1, now at 78.9.
     - The Average Reading Score did not change
     - The Math Passing %, Reading Passing %, % Overall Passing and % Overall Passing Corrected all decreased by 1%
-3. In School Summary, only Thomas High School summary changed significantly.
+3. In the School Summary, only Thomas High School's outcome changed significantly.
     - The Average Math Score did not change and the Average Reading Score increased by only 0.1 with the removal of ninth-graders.
     - However, the passing percentages decreased significantly without the ninth-grader scores
        - % Passing Math dropped 26% to 67%
        - % Passing Reading dropped 27% to 70%
        - % Overall Passing dropped 27% to 68%
-       - % Overall Passing Corrected % dropped 26% to 65%
+       - % Overall Passing Corrected dropped 26% to 65%
-4. The removal of Thomas High School ninth-grader scores significant affected school's performance relative to other schools in the district.
+4. The removal of Thomas High School ninth-grader scores significantly affected the school's performance relative to other schools in the district.
-     -  Thomas High School used to be the Number 2 Ranked school in the district and now is the worst school in the ranking.
+     -  Thomas High School used to be the Number 2 Ranked school in the district, and now is the worst school in the ranking.
 5. With the removal of ninth-grader scores, Thomas High School has no scores for the 9th grade when compared to other schools by grades.
-Its tenth to twelfth grade average scores remained the unchanged.
+Its tenth to twelfth grade average scores remained unchanged.
-6. Thomas High School spend on average $638.00 per student.
-As a result, $630-644 spending per student category saw a 6-7% drop in the % Passing Math, % Passing Reading, % Overall Passing, and % Overall Passing Corrected metrics.
+6. Thomas High School spend $638.00 on average per student.
+As a result, $630-644 spending per student category shows a 6-7% drop in the % Passing Math, % Passing Reading, % Overall Passing, and % Overall Passing Corrected metrics.
      - Average Math Score and Average Reading Score are unchanged for the spending category
 7. Thomas High School is a medium-sized school.
 Therefore, medium-sized schools show a 5% decrease in % Overall Passing (now at 90%), or a 6% decrease in % Overall Passing Corrected (now at 85%).
       - Average Math Score and Average Reading Score are unchanged for medium-sized schools